infinum/wordpress-handbook/Automated testing/Automated testing.md

 The first one is the official tests that each core WordPress installation has to pass through before a stable release will be made.
 You can find them in the official repository of the WordPress core [here](https://core.trac.wordpress.org/browser/trunk/tests).
 For more info about that read [automated testing](https://make.wordpress.org/core/handbook/testing/automated-testing/) chapter in the core handbook.

-The other one is a `wp-cli` test setup for plugin unit tests.
+The other one is a `WP-CLI` test setup for plugin unit tests.

 ## WordPress testing